wschenk/willschenk.com/content/articles/2015/why-engineers-build-crappy-products.md

 ---
-:title: Why Engineers build crappy products
+title: Why Engineers build crappy products
-:subtitle: looks like it was designed by an engineer
+subtitle: looks like it was designed by an engineer
+tags:
+  - product
-:tags: product, overview
+  - overview
-:date: 2015-02-21
+date: 2015-02-21
+aliases:
+  - "/why-engineers-build-crappy-products/"
 ---

 There's a certain user interface that, when you first see it, screams out of you that it was designed by an engineer.

 ![designed by an engineer](http://www.pspad.com/img/screen/mainfull.png)